 2. The Missing Virtue in Science-Faith Dialogue: Augustine on the Importance of Humility

 3. Settling an Age-Old Debate: Augustine on the Literal Meaning of Genesis 1

 4. “In Praise of Ashes and Dung”: Augustine on Animal Death

-5. Can You Evolve on Evolution Without Falling from the Fall?
+5. Can We Evolve on Evolution Without Falling from the Fall?
 Augustine on Adam and Eve

-Conclusion: How Augustine Might Influence the Creation Debate
+Conclusion: Recapping Augustine’s Influence on the Creation Debate